Resucits555/BASM-Compiler/README.md

 ## .bss section

-This section contains uninitialised writeable data.<br>
+This section contains uninitialised modifiable data.
-The syntax is similar to the .data section's syntax, but without the initialising value and another function:<br>
+The syntax is similar to the .data section's syntax, but without the initialising value and an another possible keyword:<br>
 [static/extern] \<size> [\<name>]<br><br>

-The "extern" keyword marks the value as defined in another file
+The "extern" keyword marks the value as defined in another file.

 ## .text section

-This section contains executable code.<br>
+This section contains executable code.
 The syntax is derived from Intel's syntax, but has a few added functions:<br>
 [\<prefix>...] \<mnemonic> [\<arg>...] [; \<comment>]<br><br>

-Apart from the standard arguments seen in Intel's syntax, basm also supports array shortcut from the language C: "pointer[index]".
+Apart from the standard arguments seen in Intel's syntax, basm also supports an array access shortcut from the language C: "pointer[index]".